 How Supplied/Storage and Handling

-Binosto effervescent tablets are round, flat faced, white to off-white tablets with beveled edges.
+Binosto effervescent tablets are round, flat faced, white to off-white tablets with beveled edges and “M” debossed on one side.
 Binosto effervescent tablets, 70 mg are provided in blisters made of aluminum foil composite, as follows:

 Store at 20°C to 25°C (68°F to 77°F), excursions permitted to 15°C to 30°C (59°F to 86°F), [See USP Controlled Room Temperature.]
 Protect from moisture.
 Store tablets in original blister package until use.